QRY91/uroboro/README.md

 # Dev Content Pipeline

+*uroborouroborouroboro...*

 An AI-powered content aggregation and generation system for developers.
 Automatically transforms your daily development work into blog posts, social media content, and structured development logs using local LLMs.

+The name "uroboro" captures the recursive nature of this tool - development work feeds content creation, which feeds development insights, which feeds more content... where does one end and the other begin?

 ## 🚀 What It Does